Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/UI.md

 ```

 **Load**
-They load the first `FONT_NUMBER` characters from a ttf file with a size.
+They load the first `L2DE_FONT_NUMBER` characters from a ttf file with a size.
 ```cpp
 void Load(const std::string& font, unsigned int fontSize);
 ```